top of page

 She is looking forward to a great summer!

-Hannah Eldridge - Swimming Instructor and Sailing Assistant
+Hannah Eldridge - Swimming & STEM Instructor, & Sailing Assistant

-She learned to sail at CYC, and is excited to be getting back in and on the water with HHWSP this summer.
+She learned to sail at CYC, and is excited to be getting back in and on the water for her second summer at HHWSP.

 Mary Hoffman - Volunteer Executive Director & Safe Boating Instructor